dudaMeneses/adidas-challenge/README.md

 ## Personal Considerations

-- `PATCH` method considers an existent resource to apply partial updates, so I would split the creation to `POST` and the partial stock update to `PATCH` instead both in the same method
+- `PATCH` method considers an existent resource to apply partial updates, so I would split the creation to `POST` and the partial stock update to `PATCH` instead both in the same method.
-- At `unreserve` and `sold` have signs to be `PUT` methods, once they are dependent of a resource creation (aka `reservationToken`) to manipulate an existent status
+- At `unreserve` and `sold` have signs to be `PUT` methods, once they are dependent of a resource creation (aka `reservationToken`) to manipulate an existent status.
-- Services that produce no result could receive status code `NO_CONTENT` instead `OK` once they don't result entities for the service call and there are no asynchronous processing unfinished
+- Services that produce no result could receive status code `NO_CONTENT` instead `OK` once they don't result entities for the service call and there are no asynchronous processing unfinished.
-- Service `/product/:id/sold` naming doesn't follow REST common practices or the other services naming patterns in order to execute a command.
-I'd recommend `/product/:id/sell`
+- Service `/product/:id/sold` naming doesn't follow REST common practices, or even the other services naming pattern, in order to execute a command.
+I'd recommend `/product/:id/sell` instead.

 ## Future Steps

+- Real database running in cloud because locally is not scalable at all
+- Coded infrastructure (terraform maybe)